al-mister-dog/big-o/README.md

 This function has a time complexity of O(n) because its execution time increases linearly with the size of the input array.
 In other words, it has linear time complexity.

 ### O(log n) - Logarithmic Time
-And algorithm with O(log n) time complexity has an execution time that increases logarithmically with the size of the input.
-Here's an example:
+And algorithm with O(log n) time complexity has an execution time that increases logarithmically with the size of the input:
 ```javaScript
 //javascript
 function binarySearch(arr, target) {